 What health systems must do to accelerate digital transformation

 In a recent study based on focus group discussions with 40 health system CIO’s who are members of CHIME, we found that most CIO’s defined “digital” as a reimagining of business processes and patient experiences.
-Healthcare consumerism and the emergence of non-traditional players is a particularly important trend that requires health systems to reimagine the way care is delivered.
+Healthcare consumerism and the emergence of non-traditional players is a particularly important trend that requires health systems to reimagine the way care is delivered and accelerate digital transformation.

 As Aaron Martin, Chief Digital Officer at Providence Health, says, “Our mission is to convert our patients from an offline to an online relationship.”

 Based on research by Damo Consulting, there are four current models for digital maturity among health systems: Cleveland Clinic, one of the top health systems in the country, is a model 4 entity that has invested in developing an enterprise digital roadmap (See Webinar — Digital Transformation Strategy and Roadmaps: The Cleveland Clinic Experience).
 Health systems must look at the following strategies to accelerate their digital transformation and avoid disruption to their businesses.